 Of course, not everyone who’s gotten sick has wittingly swallowed a whole and wriggling animal.
 The other two patients described in this recent report recalled eating fresh, homemade salads while on vacation (yum) and reported enjoying native fruits plucked straight from the land (double yum).
 Unfortunately, even a teeny tiny bit of slug stuck to raw produce can make you sick, so washing fresh food properly is crucial.
 In fact, the CDC recommends avoiding raw produce entirely if you can help it.
 But, like, it’s Hawaii?
 You want to eat that sweet, sweet produce.
 Just make sure to wash each leaf of leafy veggies individually, and take care even with produce that might seem safe, like pineapple; you could definitely pick up a bit of slug from the outside in the process of cutting up the sweet berry flesh inside, so rinse before you cut.
 You should even wash bananas before you peel them.
 Really!

 And this should go without saying, but wash your hands, too—after spending time outside, and before cooking.
 You don’t want to accidentally ingest tiny snail bits because you didn’t clean up after a hike.

-There's also evidence that animals such as freshwater shrimp, crabs, and frogs can be infected with larval parasites too, so you might want to avoid any creepy crawlers that haven't been thoroughly cooked.
 Fish do not carry the parasite, according to the CDC, so your bowl of poke is safe.
 Unless it has unwashed produce or snails in it.